 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 If you wish to come to counselling regularly, our sessions will last for 50 minutes on a weekly basis, however many sessions you wish to attend.
 The length of time we work together can be short or long term which can be reviewed as our work progresses.

-Initial assessment cost is £20.00 and for each session thereafter is £40.00.
+Initial 45 minute assessment is £20.00 and for each session thereafter is £40.00.